* This webinar will be provided in English with simultaneous interpretation into Spanish *

 Migrant Clinicians Network

-Alma Colmenero (she/her/ella) is the Prenatal Coordinator for Health Network, providing bilingual and culturally competent case management to hundreds of pregnant migrants to ensure they receive the prenatal, birth, and postpartum care they need.
+Alma Colmenero is the Prenatal Coordinator for Health Network, providing bilingual care coordination to hundreds of pregnant migrants to ensure they receive the prenatal, birth, and postpartum care they need.
 Colmenero began her Migrant Clinicians career in 2018, as a Health Network Associate, managing a wide range of cases until she advanced to Prenatal Coordinator in 2021 in recognition of her management successes and dedication.
-Colmenero holds a bachelor’s degree in Business Administration – Marketing from the University of Texas, Austin.
-She was born in San Luis de la Paz, Guanajuato but has lived most of her life in Dallas, Texas before moving to Austin to pursue her undergraduate degree; she and her siblings are the first generation in their family to receive a college education.
-When she’s not working, Colmenero likes to watch movies and go to the pool.
-She has two young daughters and two dogs, a chihuahua named Tequila & a Cane Corso named Chevy, who love to be outdoors when it’s not too hot.
+Colmenero holds a Bachelor’s degree in Business Administration – Marketing from the University of Texas, Austin.
+In 2025, Colmenero completed her certification through the state of Texas as a Community Health Worker.

 Continuing Education Credit (CEU)